peta/jspm-fs/README.md

 # jspm-fs
 JSPM registry implementation for your local filesystem (including paths to mounted network shares).
-Using `jspm-fs` you can operate a simple stupid *offline package registry* which consists just of a bunch of folders and files.
+Using `jspm-fs` you can operate a simple stupid *offline package registry* which consists just of folders and files.
+No magic, no server or database.
 Version informations are derived from the filename.

+The *jspm-fs* registry was developed as part of modular web application build system which is centered around `systemjs-builder` and `jspm`.
+It is compatible with the latest 0.17 branch of jspm-cli.

 __Supports windows, mac and linux-based operating systems.__